NaviServer Programmable Web Server

 ns_conn contentfile

-Returns name of the temporary file which holds contents of the request.
-Whether of not a content files is returned depends on the configuration settings.
+Returns the name of the temporary file that holds the request content.
+Whether the received contemt is spooled to a file depends on the configuration settings.

 ns_conn contentlength